Update 1/14/2020: This article now includes Sword and Shield

 The Best Games

 Honestly, pick virtually any other game in the series and you’ll have a fun time.
 If you want more information, consult my type chart as seen here.
-Now, you’re going to watch out for Psychics for most of the games as Poison/Dark Pokémon are exceedingly rare and unfortunately there’s no Poison/Steel or Poison/Psychic yet.
+Now, you’re going to watch out for Psychics, especially in early games, as Poison/Dark Pokemon are uncommon and unfortunately there’s no Poison/Steel or Poison/Psychic yet.